antarctica/lantern/docs/site.md

 # Lantern - Static site

+> [!WARNING]
+> This documentation is outdated and does not reflect changes made to split exporters into outputs, a top-level site
+> and verification class and more focused exporters.

 The Data Catalogue website is built as a static site using the [Site Exporter](/docs/exporters.md#site-exporter).

 ## Site access